 Flood Modeller’s intuitive GIS-like interface provides a wide-range of model building tools, as well as pre and post-processing operations

-Whether you need to build a simple 1D model of a rural river channel, develop a 1D-2D linked flood model for an urban area, or undertake fully integrated catchment modelling which incorporates sewer networks and other drainage systems, Flood Modeller has the functionality to meet your needs.
+Whether you need to build a simple 1D model of a rural river channel, develop a 1D-2D linked model for an urban area, or undertake integrated catchment modelling which incorporates sewer networks and other drainage systems, Flood Modeller has the functionality to meet your needs.

 Extensive colour ramp options for extent, depth, water level and velocity data (including time series data) make it easy to understand your results and how they evolve over time.